 aviation aircraft which use or may be expected to use an airport as a home base.

 Critical (Design) Aircraft: The most demanding

-least 500 annual operations that operates, or is expected to operate, at the airport aircraft (or combination of aircraft) with at ents of laws and regulations related of an airport including the fulfillment of the airport facilities, their location on the airport.
+least 500 annual operations that operates, or is expected to operate, at the airport aircraft (or combination of aircraft) with at ents of laws and regulations related design and development of airport facilities.